/ ComfyUI / Comfy Cloud Launch: Browser-Based ComfyUI Goes Live

 This commitment ensures that technical users who prefer local control can continue using ComfyUI as they always have.

 Alternative Pricing Models: Third-party platforms like RunComfy, ThinkDiffusion, and Apatero.com offer different pricing structures if you want to compare options.
 Apatero.com specifically provides both image and video generation capabilities with straightforward subscription pricing.
+For those who prefer self-hosting, our guide on ComfyUI Docker setup with RunPod provides another cost-effective alternative.

 Understanding the different pricing approaches helps you choose the platform that best matches your usage patterns and budget.